||The 2018 US-Taiwan Defense Industry Conference takes place in Annapolis, Maryland

 ||In the Global Taiwan Brief, Council Vice President Lotta Danielsson offers comments on Taiwan's energy future: Taiwan’s Energy Environment: Sunshine and Fair Winds Ahead?

-||The Council issues a press release commenting on the new Congressional Notifications for U.S. arms sales to Taiwan
+||The Council issues a press release commenting on the Congressional Notification for U.S. arms sales to Taiwan

 ||The Council and the Taipei Economic & Cultural Representative Office (TECRO) co-host the “U.S.-Taiwan Business Forum,” bringing together business leaders from Taiwan and the United States to examine the future of our bilateral economic and commercial relationship, in Washington, D.C.

-||Council President Rupert Hammond-Chambers travels to Taiwan and Hong Kong to meet with government officials and business leaders, and to promote bilateral trade and business relations
+||Council President Rupert Hammond-Chambers travels to Taiwan to attend the opening of the new American Institute in Taiwan (AIT) facilities in Taipei on June 12, 2018, and to meet with members, government officials, and business leaders to promote bilateral trade and business relations.

 ||The US-Taiwan Business Council and the Global Taiwan Institute (GTI) co-host a Panel Discussion on US-Taiwan Defense Industrial Cooperation, in Washington, D.C.

 ||The US-Taiwan Business Council and the Taiwan Defense Industry Development Association (TW-DIDA) co-host the Taiwan-US Defense Business Forum (台美國防產業論壇) to discuss granular challenges of cooperation in the defense industry supply chain, in Kaohsiung, Taiwan